nickserv/danamccurdy.com/_posts/2014-06-09-Love-and-Self.md

 ---
 layout: post
-title: Love and Self
+title: love and Self
-category: Love
+category: love
 ---

 When I talk to you,